COVID-19 HEALTH AND SAFETY

 On behalf of all of us at the Virgin Islands Children's Museum, we thank you for being a part of our community.

-The museum is currently closed through March 30, 2020, to give time to monitor the situation and honor our commitmen to your health and safety as our number one priority.
+The museum is currently closed, to give time to monitor the situation and honor our commitment to your health and safety as our number one priority.

 We continue to monitor the COVID19 concerns closely, and will modify our response as the situation develops.
 Additional resources for you and your family are available from the following sources: